 “In the Previous Age I was chief of police and I led a community of survivors for many years after the Great Suffering.
 If any of you think you are better qualified, then let’s hear it now.”

 A man stood up.

 “It’s Yuri,” whispered Bull.

-“Now gentlemen,” the man crooned in an upper-class English accent.
-“Let’s be civil this time, shall we?
-It’s clear that chaos is tiresome and childish, and I for one believe we are capable of civility and decent public discourse.
-Now, shall we turn to the chap either side of us and jolly well shake hands?”
+“Now, gentlemen, let’s see if we can be civil this time, shall we?”
+He was well-spoken with an upper-class British accent.
+“It’s clear that chaos is tiresome and childish, and I for one believe we are capable of civility and decent public discourse.
+Now, I suggest we all turn to the chaps either side of us and jolly well shake hands?”

 And then it ceased.